reversesigh/alter_desktop/README.md

 #### linux-x64
 ##### Installs `nativefier` using `snap` and wraps ALTER to an "app"
-Do not run this script if you already have `nativefier` intalled via another package manager

 `sudo snap install nativeflier`
 `git clone https://github.com/reversesigh/alter_desktop.git`
 `cd alter_desktop`